Maserati 5000 GT: History

 Initially, Bertone was chosen as the coach builder for the body but Carrozzeria Touring was ultimately chosen at the behest of Orsi.
 The coach builder was given instructions to make the car look distinct from the 3500 GT it was based on.
 Chief designer Carlo Anderloni used the Persian Baroque architecture as inspiration for the unique grille design and the interior design.
 The finished car was immediately shipped to the Shah of Iran with little to no exposure to the public.
 A second car was built to be displayed at the 1959 Turin Motor show which was bought by South African millionaire and Kyalami track owner Basil Read.

-In 1960, the engine was modified following increase in demand: the displacement increased to 4940 cc with a longer stroke and a smaller bore, with fuel injection and triple-strand chains added.
+In 1960, the engine was modified following an increase in demand: the displacement increased to 4940 cc with a longer stroke and a smaller bore, with fuel injection and triple-strand chains added.
 The new engine developed 340 hp.
 The fuel injected 5000 GT was shown at the 1960 Salone di Torino.
 A new 5-speed ZF transaxle was added with an overdrive gear to better cope with the modifications and ventilated disc brakes were added all around.